rbolt13/2024-PDX_RUG-Code_to_Content/README.md

 [Website]:https://www.rbolt.me/
 [LinkedIn]:https://www.linkedin.com/in/randi-bolt/

-This repository contains my slides for ....
+This repository contains the code for the Code to Content slides presented at the Portland R User Group Lightning Talks.